Analyzing Constellation Brands (STZ) & Its Rivals

-Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it contrast to its peers?
-We will compare Constellation Brands to similar companies based on the strength of its dividends, analyst recommendations, institutional ownership, earnings, valuation, profitability and risk.
+Constellation Brands (NYSE:STZ – Get Rating) is one of 29 public companies in the “Beverages” industry, but how does it weigh in compared to its competitors?
+We will compare Constellation Brands to similar companies based on the strength of its analyst recommendations, institutional ownership, dividends, earnings, valuation, profitability and risk.

-68.8% of Constellation Brands shares are owned by institutional investors.
-Comparatively, 36.3% of shares of all “Beverages” companies are owned by institutional investors.
-15.8% of Constellation Brands shares are owned by company insiders.
-Comparatively, 17.8% of shares of all “Beverages” companies are owned by company insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.

-This table compares Constellation Brands and its peers revenue, earnings per share and valuation.
+This table compares Constellation Brands and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue